-If member is under age 65 at any time during a financial year, there is capacity to bring forward one or two years' worth of non-concessional contributions (i.e. $200,000 cap over two years or $300,000 cap over three years) depending on their total superannuation balance on 30 June of the previous financial year.
-There is no requirement to elect to use the bring forward rule.
-It is automatically triggered in the first financial year in which a non-concessional contribution exceeds the annual limit.
+If a member is under age 67* at any time during a financial year, they are able to bring forward up to two years' worth of non-concessional contributions (i.e.,3 x the annual non-concessional cap# in one financial year), depending on an individual's total superannuation balance on 30 June of the previous financial year.
+There is no requirement to elect to use the bring-forward rule.
+It is automatically triggered in the first financial year in which a non-concessional contribution exceeds the annual cap.

-It should be noted that members with balances close to $1.6 million are only able to bring forward the annual cap amount for the number of years that would take their balance to $1.6 million.
+It should be noted that members with balances close to the total superannuation balance (TSB) limit are only able to bring forward non-concessional contributions up to that limit.

 *The Treasury Laws Amendment (More Flexible Superannuation) Bill 2020 was passed by Parliament on 17 June 2021.
 The Bill increased the maximum age the bring forward rule can be triggered to the year the individual turns 67.
 Prior to this change the last year the bring forward rule could be triggered was the year the individual turned 65.